pcutillas/PlanetTimeMgmtApp/README.md

     - Run the app.py script.
 Step 2 only has to be done once after cloning.
 ##
 ### Notes
-- Currently on first version.
+- Currently on first working version.
 Missing functionality is:
    - Tabs 2 & 3
    - Time calculation (other than machine time) in table